fork-commit-merge/fork-commit-merge-web/README.md

 3. Set up your environment variables.
 You will need to create a Github MongoDB Atlas cluster and an AWS S3 bucket for your local development environment.

-    First, make a copy of the `.env.local-example` file and rename it to `.env.local`.
+    First, make a copy of the `.env.local.example` file and rename it to `.env.local`.

     ```bash
     cp .env.local.example .env.local